dmeehan1968/junie-explorer/.junie/guidelines.md

 ## Deployment
 The application is designed to be run locally, but could be deployed to a server if needed:
-1. Build the application with `npm run build`
+1. Build the application with `bun run build`
-2. Start the server with `npm start`
+2. Start the server with `bun start`
 3. Access the application at `http://localhost:3000` (or configured port)

 ## Requirements Documentation